TaamZID/Coding_Shikhi-Client/README.md

 - After logging in anyone can buy courses.
 - User must login to checkout courses.
 - User can download course details as pdf.
-- Blog & FAQ Sections.
+- Blog & FAQ Sections..

 ## Technologies Used